Self-exam. Beautifully.

 Most skin cancer is considered non-melanoma.
 It develops slowly in the upper layers of the skin.

-Melanoma affects the cells that give skin its color.
+Melanoma affects the cells that give skin its colour.
 This type of cancer is more aggressive than non-melanoma.

 Most skin cancer is preventable.
 And using sunscreen every day helps protect skin from the sun’s harmful rays.